 History of Moonshine

 Part of the problem lies in the lack of federal requirements for labeling something as moonshine.
-Unlike whiskey, which must be made from grain, distilled and bottled at a certain alcohol content, and aged in oak, ‘shine has no equivalent.
-Like vodka, it can be made from anything fermentable: fruit, sugar, grain, or milk.
+Unlike whiskey, which you must from grain, distilled and bottled at a certain alcohol content, and aged in oak, ‘shine has no equal.
+Like vodka, you can make it from anything fermentable: fruit, sugar, grain, or milk.
 Like vodka, there’s no upper limit on its alcohol content.
 Unless you want to describe it as white whiskey on the label, you can make it any way you please.
 So, despite what you might have read in the OED, legally made hooch labeled “moonshine” is all over the place.

-Despite its super Southern connotation, hooch isn’t exclusively a Southern drink.
-The term moonshine has been around since the late 15th century, but it was first used to refer to liquor in the 18th century in England.
+Despite its super Southern connotation, hooch isn’t only a Southern drink.
+The term moonshine has been around since the late 15th century.
+But, it was first used to refer to liquor in the 18th century in England.

-The American roots of the practice (and of modern American whiskey production in general) have their origins in frontier life in Pennsylvania and other grain-producing states.
+The American roots of the practice have their origins in frontier life in Pennsylvania.
+Also, other grain-producing states.
 At the time, farms with grain mills would distill their excess product so that it wouldn’t spoil.
 Back then, whiskey was even used in some places as currency.

 In 1791, the federal government imposed a tax on liquor made in the country, known as the “whiskey tax.”
-For the next three years, distillers held off the tax collectors by less-than-legal means, which brought a U.S. marshal to Pennsylvania to collect the taxes owed.
+For the next three years, distillers held off the tax collectors by less-than-legal means.
+This brought a U.S. marshal to Pennsylvania to collect the taxes owed.
 More than 500 men attacked the area’s tax inspector general’s home.
-Their commander was killed, which inspired a protest of nearly 6000 people.
-The tax was eventually repealed in 1801, and the events from the decade prior came to be known as the Whiskey Rebellion.
+Their commander was then killed, which inspired a protest of nearly 6000 people.
+The tax repealed in 1801, and the events from the decade prior came to be the Whiskey Rebellion.

 A lot of the lore and legend surrounding moonshine is true.
 Bad batches or certain production techniques (like distilling in car radiators) could result in liquor that could make you go blind—or worse.
-Though some moonshiners claim that these stories were spread in an effort to discredit their work, legal producers differ.
+Some moonshiners claim that these stories were an effort to discredit their work.
+Legal producers differ.
 Either way, the federal government commissioned Louis Armstrong to record radio ads about the dangers of drinking it.

-Whether you call it shine, rotgut, white lightning, firewater, skullpop, mountain dew, or just moonshine—its rebellious history and contentious present make it a helluva drink.
+Whether you call it “shine”, rotgut, white lightning, firewater, skull pop, mountain dew, or moonshine.
+Its rebellious history and contentious present make it a helluva drink.